Bijoux Extraordinaire, your jewelry and gemstone experts. Bijoux Home Page Jewelry and Gemstone Galleries What's New at Bijoux Bijoux Site Map

 Victorian Cameo Brooch of Mercury

 Victorian cameo brooch of the Roman god Mercury.
+(J3560)

-Mercury Rising!
+Mercury Cameo!

 Some antique jewels are just Hot!
 They have a presence, a certain "gotch ya" quality, that reaches out and captures your heart.
 This lovely mid Victorian cameo (circa 1870) of the Roman god Mercury has that irresistible magic.